 Outline the importance of improving care coordination among interprofessional team members to improve outcomes for patients affected by necrobiosis lipodica.

 The cause of necrobiosis lipoidica remains unknown.
 Elements of a vascular disturbance involving immune complex deposition or microangiopathic changes leading to collagen degeneration have been the most common theories.
-Some investigators consider necrobiosis lipoidica to be primarily a disease of collagen, with inflammation occurring as a secondary event.
+Following are some theories that have been proposed over time about the etiology of the disease:

 Necrobiosis lipoidica has an increased prevalence in individuals with diabetes, although this association is currently questioned.
 The incidence among people with diabetes is only 0.3% to 1.2%.
 Necrobiosis lipoidica precedes diabetes in up to 14% and appears simultaneously in up to 24% and occurs after diabetes is diagnosed in 62% of cases.
 There is no proven connection between the level of glycemic control and the likelihood of developing necrobiosis lipoidica.